esaSPICEservice/ess-jupyternb/README.md

     │   ├── bc                a three digit number (for ordering) and a short `-` delimited description, e.g.
     │   ....                  `bc/001-mpo_hga_blockage`.
     │   └── xmm
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`